 - If you have obtained a loan for the construction of a home, the new construction should be completed within 5 years of accepting the home loan.

-- The deduction is capped at Rs 30,000 if the house is not constructed within 5 years after receiving the loan.
+- The deduction is capped at Rs 30,000 if the house is not constructed within 5 years of receiving the loan.
 This time period begins at the conclusion of the fiscal year in which the loan is taken out.

 - The deduction is available beginning in the year the construction is finished.